maurges/every-rust-gui-library/notes.md

 write my own ones though.
 Ok, it seems it's an ok library, let's move to the real thing.

-I tried to implement my own column layout, and i didn't work.
+I tried to implement my own column layout, and it didn't work.
 It has size, but it's invisible.
 Oh wait, it did, but I fucked up!
 There's a weird interaction with scroll.
 And not just scroll, the positioning is very fucked.
 Let's go and read the docs